A laptop with a dark mode data analytics platform mockup

 The solution

-We decided to pivot.
-Perch is now building a wildfire risk analysis platform — a SaaS product that helps insurers, homeowners, and fire departments assess property-specific risk using a layered scoring system.
+Perch is building a wildfire risk analysis platform: a SaaS product that helps insurers, homeowners, and fire departments assess property-specific risk using a layered scoring system.

 Our platform breaks risk into three major categories, each with sub-factors and supporting data points: